zpainter/iassist/content/community/iassist-webinars.md

 ### Webinar registrations

-Workshops will continue in September.
+Workshops will continue until November.
 Check the link below for more information!

 #### IASSIST Workshop Series: Tools for Qualitative Research

-> See a [separate post for info about the individual events](https://iassistdata.org/blog/2025/02/02/announcing-the-2025-iassist-workshop-series/) and registration info.
+> See a [separate post for info about the individual events](/blog/2025/02/02/announcing-the-2025-iassist-workshop-series/) and registration info.

 <!--
 > No webinar registrations open at the moment.